A simple mental checklist to keep conversations flowing and build trust before pitching an idea.

-Starting a conversation can be tough for someone.
+Starting a conversation can be harder than it looks.

 Sometimes, you meet someone new and you just don't know what to say.
 Other times, you are catching up with someone you know well, but you still struggle to find a good starting point.